James J. Hill Days Celebration

 The warmth of his touch made her stomach respond with a strange flutter.
 What was that all about?

 The golden autumn sun dipped slowly toward the horizon, casting crimson rays across the soft ripples of the bay.
 Stephanie loved walking along Lake Minnetonka this time of day.
 She made her way to the bike path that ran along the perimeter of downtown to view the lake on her way back to the Rails and Ales area.
-At the bike path, she stood and wistfully gazed across the bay.
+At the entrance to the bike path, she halted and wistfully gazed across the bay.
 The balmy evening was so beautiful it would have been nice to take a ride on the lake in Jock’s huge boat.
 That was the only thing about him she was going to miss…

 Suddenly, a familiar sight caught her eye.
 Speaking of Jock’s boat—